freeCodeCamp/guide/src/pages/bootstrap/bootstrap-forms/index.md

 ### Layout

-As it ist set as default a 'with:100%' and 'display:block', Bootstrap created other classes to help vary this without breaking out the design.
+As it is set as default a 'with:100%' and 'display:block', Bootstrap created other classes to help vary this without breaking out the design.

 As mentioned above, '.form-group' should be applied to the labels and inputs that belong together.
-This class control padding and margins on this elements.
+This class control padding and margins on these elements.

 ```html
 <form>